heusserm/katas/API_tester/README.md

 ## Possible future extension

-1) Allow API tester to loop through a directory of files
+1) Add code to escape and de-escape commas in test data - Done.
+Commas are turned into pipes.
+To match in your text file, convert your commas to pipes - the | character

-2) Integrate with an HTML output report generator, such as tap2html
+2) Allow API tester to loop through a directory of files

-3) Add code to escape and de-escape commas in test data
+3) Integrate with an HTML output report generator, such as tap2html